 8. What end results do you want to experience when working with a coach?

 What is it that you want to achieve by the end of your coaching program?
 Is it more clarity, more confidence, a plan of action, a new path?
 Put some thought into this, even if you don’t know the specifics.
 Share this with your coach so she knows what you’re hoping to get from the coaching relationship.

 9. What else do you need to know to make a decision?

 Hiring a coach is a personal decision, and only you know what is best for you.
 If you have any lingering questions you want to ask a coach you’re considering hiring, ask away.
 You want to get all the information you need to make a confident decision, whether that decision is yes or no.

 10. What is your gut telling you?

 When you’ve gotten all your questions answered, the decision comes down to your intuition.
 Does working with this specific coach feel right to you at this time in your life?
 Are you drawn to this person?
 Do you feel like she “gets” you?
 Above all, trust your gut when hiring a coach.

 Hiring a coach is not an easy decision, but asking the right questions can help

-Choosing to hire a coach to help you make big changes in your life or business can be intimidating on many levels.
-You’re going to have to get personal.
+Choosing to hire a coach to help you make big changes in your business can be intimidating on many levels.
+You’re going to get personal.
 You’re going to have to go deep.
 You’re going to have to do the work.